carpentries-incubator/pangenomics/_episodes/06-get_homologues.md

 4. [PPanGGOLiN](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1007732) uses the CD-HIT algorithm to cluster proteins based on sequence similarity.
 It allows users to define the similarity threshold for clustering, enabling customization according to the specific requirements of the analysis.
 Also provides features for visualizing and exploring pangenome data.

 It's important to acknowledge the specific requirements of your analysis, such as scalability, speed, and the desired output, and evaluate different tools to determine which program best suits your needs.

 ## What is GET_HOMOLOGUES?

 In this episode, we will use [GET_HOMOLOGUES](https://journals.asm.org/doi/10.1128/AEM.02411-13) suite of tools for pangenome analysis.
 Its main task is clustering protein and nucleotide sequences in homologous (possibly orthologous) groups.
 This software identifies orthologous groups of intergenic regions, flanked by orthologous open reading frames (ORFs), conserved across related genomes.
-The definition of pan- and core-genomes by Get_Homologues is done by calculation of overlapping sets of proteins.
+The definition of pan- and core-genomes by GET_HOLOGUES is done by calculation of overlapping sets of proteins.

-GET_HOMOLOGUES supports three sequence-clustering methods; bidirectional best-hit (BDBH), OrthoMCL (OMCL) or COGtriangles clustering algorithms.
+GET_HOMOLOGUES supports three sequence-clustering methods; bidirectional best-hit (BDBH), OrthoMCL (OMCL), and COGtriangles clustering algorithms.

 |    	Method   		 |                           	Definition                         		 |
 |:---------------------:    |:---------------------------------------------------------------------:    |